 Connect allows you to connect your GKE On-Prem and other Kubernetes clusters to Google Cloud.

 To learn more about Connect, refer to the Connect overview.

 Google Cloud Console (Cloud Console) provides a central user interface for managing all of your Kubernetes clusters no matter where they are running.
 After you have registered your Kubernetes clusters with Cloud Console, you can log in to view, monitor, debug, and manage their workloads.

 To learn more and to get started, refer to the Cloud Console page.

 Anthos Config Management allows cluster operators to manage configurations across multiple clusters and environments using files stored in a Git repository.
 To learn more and get started, refer to the Anthos Config Management documentation.

 About connecting and registering Kubernetes clusters

-To provide multi-cluster management from GCP, many features require that your clusters be registered to your GCP project.
-After registration, products like GCP Console connect to your clusters and provide the services you enable across your clusters.
+To provide multi-cluster management from Google Cloud, many features require that your clusters be registered to your Google Cloud project.
+After registration, products like Cloud Console connect to your clusters and provide the services you enable across your clusters.

 To learn more about the Connect agent, see the refer to the Connect documentation.